Brondo765/New-Member-Bot/README.md

 `git clone` https://github.com/Brondo765/New-member-bot.git

-Let the files download to the specified folder and one a new line enter:
+Let the files download to the specified folder and on a new line enter:

-npm discord.js
+`npm discord.js`

 This will install the modules needed for the Discord API to work.

 Once finished:

 - Locate the `config-example.json` file in your folder
-- Change the *rules* section to whatever you want new users to see
+- Change the *rules* section to whatever server restrictions you want new users to see
-- Save as `config.json` and delete the `config-example.json` file.
+- Save as `config.json` and delete the example file

 # Step 2:
 ## Creating a Bot: